Telegramium/grammy-channel-verification/README.md

     id: -1001234567890, // Channel ID (required)
     url: 'https://t.me/my_channel', // Invite link (optional, will be resolved if not provided)
-    button: (ctx) => 'Subscribe', // Custom button label (optional) });
+    button: (ctx) => 'Subscribe', // Custom button label (optional)
+    alwaysShow: true, // Optional: show button even if completed, and also when there are other uncompleted tasks (default: false)
+});
 ```